Red Hen Publications

 Only; Harry was suddenly right there, and Snape shifted all of his efforts not to hang onto his life, but to make sure that Harry would get Albus’s last message, and possibly enough background that he understood what had led up to it.

 I think we really ought to consider that, if Snape is dead, it was the effort of wandlessly pouring out those memories that actually killed him.
-Letting go of any chance or even the faintest hope of survival, to pour out his blood and his memories for Harry’s sake he was certainly choosing to die for Harry and for his cause.
+He threw away of any chance or even the faintest hope of survival.
+To pour out his blood and his memories for Harry’s sake he was certainly choosing to die for Harry and for his cause.
 He didn’t just give Harry a bottle of memories, he gave him his life’s blood.
 Literally.

 Tom had already bypassed Lily’s original blood protection at least partially (it is doubtful that he had bypassed it entirely.
 Harry was still pretty bullet-proof, even after GoF), but by Snape’s death, giving Harry the information he needed, along with his own life’s blood — rather than attempting to save his own life — he may have added a new level to, or managed to recharge, Lily’s original protection, which Lily owed to Snape in the first place...